Employees State Insurance Scheme Hospital, Ayanavaram

-Employees State Insurance Scheme Hospital (ESIS Hospital) is an E S I Hospital for employees of companies, located at Ayanavaram neighbourhood in Chennai of Tamil Nadu in the peninsular India.
+Employees' State Insurance Scheme Hospital, Ayanavaram (ESIS Hospital) is a government-run hospital in Ayanavaram, a neighbourhood of Chennai, in the state of Tamil Nadu, India.
 Employees with a monthly salary less than ₹15,000 are eligible for treatments in ESIS Hospitals.

-This is one of the two hospitals in Chennai, the other being in K. K. Nagar.
+It is one of the two Employees' State Insurance Scheme hospitals in Chennai, the other being located at K. K. Nagar.

 Location

 It is situated at an altitude of about 31.8 m above the mean sea level with the geographic coordinates of on Medavakkam Tank road in Ayanavaram.

 Details

 Various treatments related to Cardiology, Nephrology, Gynaecology, Orthopaedics, ENT, Ophthalmology, Physiotherapy and Surgery are provided in this hospital.
 Separate blood bank facility adds the specialities.
 Medicine department occupies the ground floor.
 Out-patient department with specific timings is operated.
 Dental treatment facilities are also available here.